 Copilot Proxy

-AboutCopilot Proxy is a VS Code extension that exposes GitHub Copilot's language models through a local OpenAI-compatible API server.
+AboutCopilot Proxy is a VS Code extension that exposes GitHub Copilot's language models through local OpenAI-compatible and Anthropic-compatible API servers.
 This lets you leverage your existing Copilot subscription to power external applications, scripts, and tools - no additional API costs, just your Copilot subscription.
-Perfect for developers who want to use Copilot's models in custom workflows, automation scripts, or with tools that expect an OpenAI-compatible endpoint.
+Perfect for developers who want to use Copilot's models in custom workflows, automation scripts, or with tools that expect an OpenAI or Anthropic-compatible endpoint - including Claude Code.

 Features